 I support my clients' IFS work with techniques from Somatic Experiencing, Emotional Transformation Therapy, and Sand Tray Therapy.
 If you're interested in my training and experience, please check out my Q&A page.
 Each of the modalities I incorporate are experiential and trauma-informed.

-emotional transformation therapy (ett): ETT utilizes light, eye movement, to target brain regions were specific emotion and meaning states are held and help bring these areas into their naturally healthy and integrated states.
-I decided to seek training as an ETT practitioner when I experienced its rapid healing potential for myself.
+emotional transformation therapy (ett): ETT utilizes light, eye movement, and color to target brain regions were specific emotion and meaning states are held.
+This helps shepherd these areas to their naturally healthy and integrated states.
 If you have questions about ETT and whether or not it's right for you, please contact me for a free consultation.

 sand tray therapy: Sand Tray Therapy is one of the most quietly powerful therapeutic techniques available.
 The Sand Tray calls forward our implicit memory and invites us to feel, process, and bear witness to what can often only be held in emotion and metaphor.
-Sand Tray is ideal for clients who desire self-discovery, attachment healing, and deep connection in the therapeutic space.
+Sand Tray is ideal for clients who desire self-discovery, attachment healing, and deep connection.

 you deserve an active, caring therapist.
 If you're already intrigued by how experiential therapy might work for you, I hope you'll reach out.
-You might have a psychiatric diagnosis like depression or anxiety, or you might simply be interested in how you can feel more creative, alive, and embodied.
-I often work with people who are interested in becoming embodied, thriving in their relationships, and living more authentically.
+You might have already have a psychiatric diagnosis like PTSD, depression, or anxiety, or you might simply be interested in how you can feel more creative, alive, and embodied.
+I often work with people who are interested in knowing themselves deeply, thriving in their relationships, and living more authentically.

 I am also dedicated to providing trauma-informed therapy driven by the science of relationship to individuals living with more complex issues.
 While I divide Complex Post-Traumatic Stress Disorder (C-PTSD), Dissociation, and Chronic Illness into sections, the truth is that most people with one of these experiences also live with aspects of the others.
 I explore each separately so that you can start to track what might be most alive in your life and where you and I might begin if we were to decide to work with one another.